Freshman Application and Admission

-Applicants must apply via the online Cal State Apply application between October 1, 2021-December 15, 2021 (extended from Nov 30).
+Applicants must apply via the online Cal State Apply application between October 1, 2022-December 16, 2022 (extended from November 30).

-The California State University (CSU) will continue to temporarily suspend the use of ACT/SAT examinations for Fall 2022 admission eligibility consideration.
+The California State University (CSU) no longer requires the ACT/SAT examinations for admission eligibility consideration.

 In addition to ‘A-G’ course completion and high school graduation, the majority of first-time freshman applicants will be admitted based on their overall ‘A-G’ GPA.
 However, select applicants may be considered for admission via a Multi-Factor Review Process (MFRP).